apache/druid/docs/content/Design.md

 ---
 layout: doc_page
 ---

 For a comprehensive look at the architecture of Druid, read the [White Paper](http://static.druid.io/docs/druid.pdf).

 What is Druid?
 ==============

-Druid is a system built to allow fast (“real-time”) access to large sets of seldom-changing data.
+Druid is a system built to allow fast ("real-time") access to large sets of seldom-changing data.
 It was designed with the intent of being a service and maintaining 100% uptime in the face of code deployments, machine failures and other eventualities of a production system.
 It can be useful for back-office use cases as well, but design decisions were made explicitly targetting an always-up service.

 Druid currently allows for single-table queries in a similar manner to [Dremel](http://research.google.com/pubs/pub36632.html) and [PowerDrill](http://www.vldb.org/pvldb/vol5/p1436_alexanderhall_vldb2012.pdf).
 It adds to the mix